cambridgehackers/connectal/doc/portal.md

        Swallow swallow <- mkSwallow();

-Instantiate the wrapper forthe design:
+Instantiate the wrapper for the design:

        SwallowWrapper swallowWrapper <- mkSwallowWrapper(Swallow, swallow);